joseferreira-dev/dio-clinica-intermed/README.md

 Design of a landing page for a medical clinic named InterMed, produced with the aim of practicing the HTML concepts studied during the HTML5 Web Developer course by DigitalInnovationOne.

+The project has three pages, which are the home page, the services page and the contact page.

-This is an improved and more advanced version compared to the initially proposed project.
+This is an improved and more advanced version compared to the initially proposed project, and it is also responsive.
 It is a static page, made only with HTML and CSS.
+A few lines of JavaScript were used just to enable the display of the menu on mobile devices.